 "You didn't…" Lucy looked him bewildered.

 Annie appeared from the front of the plane.
-"Robbie's paid for us to go on a road trip for the month!"
+She was smaller than Lucy so Lucy closed the gap faster than she did.
+"Robbie's paid for us to go on a road trip!"

-"Beck if this is one of your fans again that have managed to hop the security gates, I will divorce you!"
+"Beck, if this is one of your fans again that have managed to hop the security gates again, I will divorce you!"
 Jade screamed at the top of her lungs.

-The two kids sat on the floor laughed.
-Seth, the oldest of the twins who were nine, was Beck's double.
+The nine-year-old twins sat on the floor laughed.
+Seth, the oldest of the pair by five minutes, was Beck's double.
 He had everything except Beck's eyes.
 He had Jade's sharp green ones.
 He was brilliant at acting but he loved music.
-He reminded them so much of André.
-Their daughter, Blaise, looked like Jade except for the brown mop of perfect hair that belonged to her father.
-She was best at singing; they'd put on shows together and perform songs that she'd written instead of doing her homework.
+Their daughter, Blaise, looked like Jade except for the brown mop of perfect hair that came from her father.
+She constantly sang so they'd put on shows together and perform songs that she'd written instead of doing her homework.

 Beck appeared holding one of Jade's latest scripts.
 "I cannot be held responsible for how brilliantly talented I am, babe."

-"I swear you have the world's craziest fans," Jade sighed, walking over to him.
+"I swear you have the world's craziest fans," Jade sighed, walking over to the door.

-He kissed her forehead.
+He followed her then kissed her forehead.
 "But I married my greatest fan."

-"Oh, I'd love to meet her," Jade grinned evilly, kissing him on the lips.
+"Oh, I'd love to meet her," Jade grinned evilly.